 Check the Calendar under Special Events for upcoming clinic dates.

 Call during office hours (Monday and Wednesday 9:30 AM to 1:30 PM; Tuesday and Thursday 1:00 PM to 5:00 PM; Closed Friday) for more information or to register your cat or dog.

-The surgery itself is done at the Humane Alliance Spay-Neuter Clinic in Asheville later that day.
+The surgery itself is done at the ASPCA Spay-Neuter Alliance in Asheville later that day.

 To learn more about the Humane Alliance Clinic, go to their website: